Dark mode

 Type

-The type is determined primarily by the ratio of the main nutrients — proteins (protein) and carbohydrates — in the composition of the gainer.
+The type is determined primarily by the ratio of the main nutrients - proteins (squirrel) and carbohydrates - in the composition of the gainer.

-Each variety of these substances affects the body in its own way: protein (protein) serves as a “building material” for muscle tissue, carbohydrates play the role of “fuel”, provide the excess calories necessary for gaining mass.
+Each type of these substances affects the body in its own way: protein serves as a “building material” for muscle tissue, and carbohydrates play the role of “fuel” and provide the excess calories necessary for weight gain.
 Accordingly, the optimal type of gainer depends primarily on the characteristics of metabolism.
-So, people with predominant adipose tissue are better off using high-protein compounds, and lean athletes with a fast metabolism need more carbohydrates (also note that if you are overweight, it is generally not recommended to use gainers).
-In addition, it is worth remembering that the athlete's diet may include other special products, except for gainers — for example, the same proteins.
+Thus, people with predominant adipose tissue are better off using compositions with a high protein content, and lean athletes with a fast metabolism need carbohydrates more (we also note that if you are overweight, it is generally not recommended to use gainers).
+In addition, it is worth remembering that an athlete’s diet may include other special products besides gainers - for example, the same proteins.

 Protein-carbohydrate.
-High protein gainers: The ratio of protein to carbohydrates is at least 1:2, and in some brands it can approach 1:1.
-Designed primarily for athletes with a dense physique, with a high amount of fat in the body.
+High protein gainers.
+The ratio of proteins to carbohydrates is at least 1:2, and in some brands can be closer to 1:1.
+Designed primarily for athletes with a heavy build and a high amount of body fat.

 Carbohydrate-protein.
-Gainers containing mostly carbohydrates and relatively few protein supplements.
-The amount of protein in such formulations, in relation to carbohydrates, is a maximum of 1:2, and in some brands it is 1:5 or even more.
-Designed for people of average to thin build, it is likel...y that an additional source of protein will be required for effective mass gain.
+Gainers contain mainly carbohydrates and relatively few protein supplements.
+The amount of protein in such compositions of carbohydrates is a maximum of 1:2, and in some brands, it is 1:5 or even more.
+Intended for people of average and thin build, there is a high probabil...ity that for effective weight gain, an additional source of proteins will be required.

-— Carbohydrate.
+- Carbohydrate.
 Gainers with a pure carbohydrate composition, containing no proteins at all.
-The intake of such a product must be combined with the use of a sufficient amount of protein.
+The intake of such a product must be combined with the consumption of a sufficient amount of protein.

 Carbohydrates

-The amount of carbohydrates per one standard serving of a gainer (see "Serving").
+The amount of carbohydrates per one standard serving of a gainer (see "Dosage").

 Protein

-The amount of protein per one standard serving of a gainer (see "Serving").
+The amount of protein per one standard serving of a gainer (see "Dosage").

-Proteins (protein) are indispensable for muscle growth — in fact, muscle tissue is formed from them.
+Proteins are indispensable for muscle growth — in fact, muscle tissue is formed from them.
 In addition, the use of certain proteins helps reduce appetite and prevents overeating.
-For more information about the role of this substance, see "Protein".
-Here we note that the supply of proteins, although important, is not the main task of the gainer (more precisely, it is not as important as the supply of carbohydrates).
+The supply of proteins, although important, is not the main task of the gainer (more precisely, it is not as important as the supply of carbohydrates).
 In addition, many “pure protein” supplements are available as sports nutrition, and even when taking a protein-carbohydrate gainer (see “Type”), additional protein nutrition may be required.

 Fats

-The amount of fat per standard serving of a gainer (see "Serving").
+The amount of fat per standard serving of a gainer (see "Dosage").

 Fats are one of the main components of human nutrition, but they are not needed to gain muscle mass (more precisely, they do not play a key role in this process).
 Accordingly, in gainers, fats are present more as a by-product of production than as the main component.
 However, fat data is necessary for those who are trying to follow the diet exactly.